Skip to content

 36. Percentage of supply from third-party mills traceable to plantation level?

-The company reports the traceable percentage of supply from third-party mill to the plantation level is 6.06%.
-This is externally verified by Control Union.
+The company reports the traceable percentage of supply from third-party mills to the plantation level was 0% in 2023.
+This is externally verified by the Control Union.

 • Y